 \subsection{Robot Built-In Safety Mechanisms}

-The robot has a built-in physical run-stop button on the robot head, allowing for the researcher or a caregiver to step in to stop the robot motors from moving.
-Additionally, the Stretch robot’s built-in motor current limits also provided a low-level safety mechanism by stopping joint motion when excessive resistance was detected, which are conservative enough to have low physical risks for the user.
-For example, in this study, the robot arm and wrist had sometimes made contact with the user's torso as an error without causing injury.
+The robot has a built-in physical run-stop button on the robot head, allowing the researcher or a caregiver to step in to stop the robot motors from moving.
+Additionally, the built-in motor current limits of the Stretch robot also provided a low-level safety mechanism by stopping joint movement when excessive resistance was detected, which are conservative enough to have low physical risks for the user.
+For example, in this study, the robot arm and wrist had made contact with the user's torso as a teleoperation error without causing injury.